 After reconciliation with the Bank Statement, the outstanding receipts are credited, and the Bank Account is debited.
 After the Customer Payments configuration is done and the Payment is sent, you can register the Payment, and the Payments menu will display a Sent label, as shown in the screenshot below.

-You will have the option to Unmark As Sent and Reset To Draft so you can edit the configuration aspects of Payment.
+You will have the option to Unmark it As Sent and Reset it To Draft so you can edit the configuration aspects of Payment.
 However, these options will only be visible to allowed users of the Odoo platform, enabling you to safely limit the configuration operations to the company’s managers and executives.
 In addition, All Payments can be filtered based on Draft, Posted, Sent, Reconciled, Un-reconciled, and many other options in the Filter.
 As of now, you will have a basic understanding of how to manage customer payments with Odoo Accounting.